Çiğdem Belci: Early life

-Career

-Club
+Club career

 Çiğdem Belci obtained her license from her hometown club Mersin Camspor on 1 September 1999, where she played until the end of 2007–08 season and capped 13 times scoring three goals.
 She moved to Mersingücü Cengiz Topelspor and after one season, she transferred to the Black Sea club Trabzonspor for the 2009–10 season.

 The next season, Belci signed for the Istanbul-based club Ataşehirspor, and enjoyed two consecutive league championships in 2011 and 2012.
 She debuted in the UEFA Women's Champions League playing against Lithuanian side Gintra Universitetas on 11 August 2011.
 She participated in three group matches of the qualifying round.
 The next year, she played again in three qualifying round matches.
 However, her team was not successful either in 2011–12 or in 2012–13 to advance further to the knockout stage.

 For the 2015–16 season, she signed with Kireçburnu Spor, which was recently promoted to the Women's First League.
 Belci serves as the captain of the team.
 In the 2016–17 season, she returned to her former club Ataşehir Belediyespor.